 Now that you’ve familiarized yourself with the industry, you can begin to start a t-shirt business.
 Don’t worry, we’re here to help you through.

 What do I need to start a t-shirt business?
 First, research the t-shirt industry and market, see what competitors produce and sell, and what people are looking for.

+Evaluate successful Shopify t-shirt stores and what makes them tick.
 What are the competition’s strengths and weaknesses, and how can you be better than them?

 Start with the search engines of huge sellers like Amazon and Walmart.
 Look for terms like “trending t-shirts,” “best-selling t-shirts,” or “popular tees.”

 Narrow those searches by adding terms connected to your target market.
 For instance, look for “Christmas women’s tees,” “political slogan t-shirts,” and so on, according to your target market.